uveta/uveta.github.io/source/source/_drafts/unity-in-21-days.md

 * Bundle to be published is located under several levels of directories, e.g. _./Build/WebGL/WebGL_.
 Had to adjust _app_location_ of Static Web Apps GitHub action accordingly.-->

 ## Day 17

+Finally managed to solve non-responsive inputs after game is restarted.
+Turns out inputs were working fine the whole time, but the game remained paused after scene reload.
+Adjusted time scale after scene reload, and the game runs as expected.
+Crisis averted!

+Continuing to work on improving overall player experience.
+Food and enemies were spawning randomly, which sometimes caused immediate collision with player.
+Adjusted this behavior to a more predictable patter, and made them spawn randomly on the opposite part of playable area.
+Also started tracking score and displayed it to player on game over.

+## Day 18

+Encountered an issue on game over screen, happening for built game only.
+An exception was being thrown, but it was impossible to find out what part of code was causing it.
+Had to learn how to produce a debug build and expose exception call stack.
+Turns out an instance of a text field was not properly assigned to game over screen, which caused a NullReferenceException.
+However, this issue does not arise in play mode.
+Strange ...
+Solved it by reassigning text field instance to game over canvas.

+## Day 19

+Worked on quality of life improvements.
+Player, food and enemy collision areas were too big, so decided to reduce them to actual shape of each object.
+Increased main sprite pixels per unit (PPU) a bit, to make all relevant objects smaller, so the game area would look a bit bigger.
+I guess similar could be achieved by moving the camera a bit further from the player.

+## Day 20

+Main menu

+## Day 21

+Final polish

+Day 19
+Added visible screen edge border, similar to collider.
+Adjusted player, food and enemy collision areas, it was too big.
+Adjusted main sprite PPU to make objects smaller.
+Issue on published game, screen edge collider is added to the middle of the screen.
+Removing border fixes the issue???